Last week I wrote about crypto and said it was in a bubble:

 The more solid your financial foundations, the bigger the cathedral of wealth that you will be able to build on top of those foundations.

-If you do choose to play in crypto, start small, stay safe and remember the advantages of baby steps.
+If you do choose to play in crypto, start small, play safe and remember the advantages of baby steps.